Şehzade Mehmed

-Şehzade Mehmed (شاهزاده محمد; 1521 – 7 November 1543, Anglicised: Shezade Mehmed) was an Ottoman prince (şehzade), the son of Sultan Suleiman the Magnificent and his wife Hurrem Sultan.
+Şehzade Mehmed (شاهزاده محمد; 1521 – 7 November 1543) was an Ottoman prince, son of Sultan Suleiman the Magnificent and his wife Hürrem Sultan.
 He served as governor of Manisa.

 Early life

-Şehzade Mehmed was born on 1521 in the Old Palace, during Suleiman's campaign to Rhodes.
+Şehzade Mehmed was born in 1521 in the Old Palace, during Suleiman's campaign to Belgrade.
 His birth was celebrated in the camp with sacrifices and distribution of alms.
-His mother was Hurrem Sultan, an Orthodox priest's daughter.
+His mother was Hürrem Sultan, an Orthodox priest's daughter.
 In 1533 or 1534, his mother, Hurrem, was freed and became Suleiman's legal wife.
-He had four younger brothers, Şehzade Abdullah, who died at the age of three years, Şehzade Selim (future Selim II), Şehzade Bayezid, and Şehzade Cihangir, and a younger sister, Mihrimah Sultan.
+He had four younger brothers, Şehzade Selim (future Selim II), Şehzade Abdullah, who died at the age of three years, Şehzade Bayezid, and Şehzade Cihangir, and a younger sister, Mihrimah Sultan.

-Mehmed was circumcised together with his brothers, Şehzade Mustafa and Şehzade Selim on 27 June 1530.
+In June–July 1530, a three week celebration was organised in Constantinople that centered around the circumcision of Mehmed, and his brothers Mustafa, and Selim.
+The princes were circumcised on 27 June 1530.
+The festivities ranged from displays of captured enemy items to simulated battles, featuring performances by jugglers and strongmen, as well as reenactments of recent conflicts.
+Suleiman played a central role, observing everything from a loggia in the Hippodrome, while Pargalı Ibrahim Pasha actively oversaw the proceedings and presented extravagant gifts to the sultan and the princes.

 Career

-In February 1534, Mustafa was appointed the governor of Manisa.
-Mehmed on the other hand remained in the capital, and in 1537, joined his father on his campaign to Corfu.
-In 1541, he and his younger brothers, Şehzade Selim, and Şehzade Bayezid, accompanied their father on his campaign to Buda.
+In May 1533, Mustafa was appointed the governor of Manisa.
+Mehmed on the other hand remained in the capital.
+In May 1537, he and his brother Selim joined their father on his campaign to Corfu.
+This marked the inaugural military campaign of both of his sons.
+Their presence in a military campaign conveyed a message of dynastic continuity.
+In 1540, the sultan took him and Selim with him to spend the winter in Edirne.
+In June 1541, he and Selim once again accompanied their father on his campaign to Buda.

-Suleiman favoured Hurrem's son, and appointed Mehmed, his second and most loved son, his heir contrary to the tradition.
-Soon after their return from Corfu in October 1542, Suleiman under Hurrem's influence, appointed him the governor of Manisa.
-He also appointed Selim the governor of Karaman.
+Suleiman loved and favoured Mehmed, and appointed him as heir contrary to the tradition.
+Soon after their return from Buda in October 1542, Suleiman, with Hürrem's influence, appointed him governor of Manisa.
+He also appointed Selim governor of Karaman.
 Prior to the appointment, Şehzade Mustafa was sent to Amasya on 16 June 1541.
 Mehmed began his duties formally as governor soon after his arrival to Manisa on 12 November 1542.

 His mother, however, didn't accompany him to his provincial post.
 A Manisa register indicates that she did, however, visit Mehmed in 1543.
-The same year, she also visited her younger son Prince Selim, who had been appointed the governor of Karaman.
+The same year, she also visited her younger son, Prince Selim, in Karaman.
 His only child, Hümaşah Sultan was born in 1543 in Manisa.

 Evliya Çelebi describes Mehmed as a "prince of more exquisite qualities than even Mustafa.
 He had a piercing intellect and a subtle judgment.
 Suleiman had intended that he would be his successor, but man proposes and God disposes".